jetbrains-academy/sigcse-2025-in-ide-tutorial/Part1-Creating-In-IDE-Course/Ready-Courses/Java-Course/courseSection/courseLesson/programmingTask/task.md

 You're planning your outfit for the day based on the weather!
-Write a Kotlin program that uses the **conditional operator** (`if` expression) to decide what to wear:
+Write a Java program that uses the **conditional operator** (`if` expression) to decide what to wear: